Bolshevik–Makhnovist conflict: Encirclement attempts

 Pursued by the Red Army, which was under orders to annihilate the Makhnovshchina before Christmas, the insurgent core subsequently made for Novospasivka, where they joined up with Vdovychenko's insurgent detachment, before finally moving on to Berdiansk.
 There, on 12 December, the Makhnovists encountered a small and ill-equipped Red garrison, many of whom went over to the insurgent side.
 The Makhnovist raid on Berdiansk resulted in the deaths of about 83 Reds, before the insurgents moved on to Andriivka.
 Following a short rest at local farmhouses, the insurgents found themselves under assault by units of the 4th Army, which were approaching from the north-west.
 Surrounded by a much larger Red force, the insurgents managed to go on the offensive, breaking out to the north and escaping with their entire cavalry and almost all of their infantry after a day of constant fighting, in a battle that became known as the "Andriyivsky konfuz".
 In the process, the insurgents had managed to capture some 20,000 Red soldiers, who were subsequently given the option to either return home or join the insurgent ranks.

 Ignorant of the insurgents' exact whereabouts, Frunze again attempted to encircle them, ordering the 2nd Don Division to sweep the area south of the railway between Oleksandrivsk and Volnovakha, while the cavalry detachment under Roberts Eidemanis was ordered to prevent the insurgents from breaking out of the encirclement.
-Frunze also put together three 2,000-strong detachments, reinforced by the 2nd Cavalry Army, to pursue the insurgents, with the intention of whiping them out.
+Frunze also put together three 2,000-strong detachments, reinforced by the 2nd Cavalry Army, to pursue the insurgents, with the intention of wiping them out.
 Some Red units that had joined the insurgents at Andriivka re-defected and informed their commanders of the insurgent positions.
 On 16 December, the insurgents were surrounded at Fedorivka.
 For 14 hours, the insurgents fought against the 2nd Cavalry Army and Eidemanis' forces.
 The battle was apparently confused, with documented cases of friendly fire by Red units, as both sides were wearing the same uniform.
 The engagement eventually resulted in a stalemate and the insurgents abandoned many of their black standards in the battlefield, along with most of their equipment, including all of their artillery cannons.
 In a telegram to Lenin, Frunze reported devastating losses on the Makhnovist side, with only a small detachment of cavalry escaping.